y-ncao/Python-Study/README.md

 ##My Playground with Python and Leetcode

-leetcode.py is my first pass for leetcode, started from March, 2014.
+[leetcode.py](./leetcode.py) is my first pass for leetcode, started from March, 2014.
 Code weren't submitted to OJ.

-/Leetcode is my second pass for leetcode, started from Jun, 2014.
+[Leetcode](./Leetcode) is my second pass for leetcode, started from Jun, 2014.
 Each submit may contain several solutions to OJ, all passed.

 [zz_coding_index](./zz_coding_index.md) is the summary of leetcode questions by programming solutions

 [coding_index](./coding_index.md) is my summary of leetcode questions by keywords

-/Whitebook includes 150 Career Cup Questions.
+[WhiteBook](./Whitebook) includes 150 Career Cup Questions.
 Very basic.

-/Concept\ Implement includes the python implementation of important CS concepts.
+[Concept Implement](./Concept\ Implement) includes the python implementation of important CS concepts.